Best Things To Do In Cardiff - The Student Guide

-The Millennium Walk is a pretty pathway that runs alongside the river Taff, leading down towards the Principality Stadium and Cardiff Central Railway Station.
+The Millennium Walk is a pretty pathway that runs alongside the River Taff, leading down towards the Principality Stadium and Cardiff Central Railway Station.

 Roath Park is a beautiful part of the city, with its lake and waterside café.

 Another good way to spend some time is to walk from the city centre, down Lloyd George Avenue, towards Cardiff Bay.
-This is a pleasant, 15–20-minute walk and you are transported immediately to a completely different side to Cardiff that you’ll not see elsewhere.
+This is a pleasant, 15–20-minute walk and you are transported immediately to a completely different side of Cardiff that you’ll not see elsewhere.